Dark-Kotori/GzFuzz/Readme.md

 ### Summarization of the Detected Bugs

-Among the 25 submitted bugs, 24 have been fixed or confirmed (5 more fixed/confirmed since the submission), 1 identified as duplicate.
+Among the 25 submitted bugs, 24 have been fixed or confirmed (5 more fixed/confirmed since the submission), 1 identified as duplicate. *Note*: There was a typo in the submitted manuscript, i.e., the first #2624 should be #2646

 | Bug ID | Status    | Steps | Symptom                                                      |
 | :----- | --------- | ----- | ------------------------------------------------------------ |